neilsteven1997/cybersecurity/networking-secure-protocols-tryhackme-2025-12-13.md

 * Decrypting HTTPS traffic requires access to the session's private encryption key, confirming that the underlying communication remains standard HTTP.

+How many packets did the TLS negotiation and establishment take in the Wireshark HTTPS screenshots above?
+- 8

+What is the number of the packet that contain the GET /login when accessing the website over HTTPS?
+- 10